nlathia/nlathia.github.io/archive/presentations.md

 ## Archive of Presentations

-Conference/research paper presentations are not listed.
+I've omitted a number of academic conference presentations.
 You can find all of my slides on [slide share](https://www.slideshare.net/neal.lathia/presentations).

 **AI for a More Personalised Experience**
 <br />November 2017.
 Keynote, [AI Tech World: The Business of Artificial Intelligence](http://www.aitechworld.net/).
 London.